aterzy42/aterzy42.github.io/README.md

 ## Work Experience
 **ANALYTICS MANAGER @ Spotter (_October 2022 - November 2024_)**
-- Estimated future cash flows for unconventional financial products offered to YouTube channels using retention and cohort analysis, enhancing forecast accuracy and decision-making for creator partnerships.
+- As a Data Analyst supporting underwriting and portfolio analytics teams, estimated future cash flows for unconventional financial products offered to YouTube channels, leveraging retention and cohort analysis to improve forecast accuracy and drive decision-making for creator partnerships.

-- Developed a forecasting model utilizing time series and machine learning techniques to predict YouTube video revenue, cutting manual underwriting time by 50% and improving valuation precision for creator deals.
+- Developed a forecasting model using time series techniques in Python, alongside extensive data cleaning and organization with SQL, to predict monetization rates for YouTube videos, reducing manual underwriting time by 50% and improving the precision of creator deal valuations.

-- Collaborated with the sales team to craft data-driven narratives, which were later communicated to global YouTube creators, directly contributing to the successful closure of multiple multi-million-dollar contracts.
+- Collaborated with the sales team to create data-driven narratives under tight deadlines, pulling data from Redshift using SQL and organizing it in Excel pivot tables and charts to deliver ad hoc analyses that contributed to securing over $50,000,000 in contracts with global YouTube creators.

-- Built Excel and Power BI dashboards using data from various YouTube APIs to fulfill ad hoc requests, enabling the team to uncover key trends and make data-driven decisions in a fast-paced, results-driven environment.
+- Built and automated ETL-driven dashboards using multiple YouTube API data sources in Excel and Power BI, expediting underperforming deal reviews, enabling faster executive feedback, and saving 3 hours weekly through template creation.

 **MACHINE LEARNING SPECIALIST – COMPUTER VISION @ Bluehalo (_September 2019 - October 2022_)**
+- Applied computer vision and image processing techniques to satellite imagery for space situational awareness tasks in the aerospace and defense sector, working in an Agile environment with a security clearance.

-- Developed multiple anomaly detection methods in Python for satellite imagery to identify key targets, making annotation feasible by highlighting crucial areas for labeling, and designed a PyQT5-based GUI to streamline the annotation process as part of a broader object detection task.
+- Created anomaly detection algorithms in Python to automate region proposal generation and designed a PyQT5-based GUI, reducing annotation time by 50% and speeding up the creation of high-quality training data for object detection models.

-- Built a state estimation pipeline using OpenCV, integrating image processing techniques such as key point extraction, centroid estimation, and symmetry detection, enhancing object tracking accuracy and performance for real-time applications.
+- Constructed a state estimation pipeline in OpenCV for post-detection target tracking, utilizing interpolation, centroid estimation, and symmetry detection, achieving low RMSE in velocity and position estimates as part of a successful proof of concept.

+- Engineered advanced streak detection techniques to process and analyze large-scale space sensor data, improving object tracking precision and data processing efficiency.

-- Delivered presentations to stakeholders, interpreting complex methodologies and providing actionable insights that influenced strategic planning and informed next steps, driving informed decision-making.
+- Regularly presented methodologies to stakeholders, simplifying complex technical concepts, identifying inefficiencies, and leveraging the latest research to drive strategic planning and project prioritization.

 **TEACHING ASSOCIATE, MATHEMATICS @ California State University, Northridge (_August 2017 - May 2020_)**